 Prince Edward Island

 In addition, you may find yourself surprised to be content just simply enjoying the rolling landscapes and endless ocean views.
-Similarily you may just want to kickback and dig your toes into the beaches surrounding the island.
+You may just want to kickback and dig your toes into the beaches surrounding the island.
 Relaxing is what vacation is all about!

 Map of Prince Edward Island